-She sunk into an empty armchair adjacent to the doctor, where she viewed his head.
+Onochie.
 He was wrapped with bandages all around.
-She sat quietly and cried.
-The doctors instructed her not to disturb him as they had just operated on him.
-Just because of this, she sat numb with her sullied eyes, swollen face, and messy hair staring into the blank.
+She sat quietly and bawled.
+The doctors instructed her against disturbing him as they had just finished operating on him.
+She sat numb, eyes sullied, swollen face, and messy hair—staring into the blank.

 Olaedo began to feel pregnancy symptoms.